 promote an understanding of our services available to business units through presentation of specific and general education, information programs, and communication strategies;

 in collaboration with key stakeholders, promote and develop strategies for continuous business improvements across DIER and contribute to whole of Government and whole of Agency issues to ensure an optimal operating environment for DIER;

 achieve best value for money within budget.
 This objective is incorporated in all our Branches' business initiatives.
 We strive to deliver cost effective services, projects and policies and assist business units to deliver the best value within budget.

 Clients and Stakeholders

-The main clients of Corporate Services are the Deputy Premier as Minister for Economic Development, Energy and Resources and Minister for Racing, Sport and Recreation; the Minister for Infrastructure; the Department's management and staff; other government agencies such as the Departments of Premier and Cabinet and Treasury and Finance; and Service Tasmania.
+The main clients of Corporate Services are the Minister for Infrastructure, Energy and Resources and Minister for Racing; the Department’s management and other staff; other government agencies such as the Departments of Premier and Cabinet and Treasury and Finance; Service Tasmania; and Government Business Enterprises (GBEs) and State Owned Companies (SOCs).
 The stakeholders include all our debtors and creditors, suppliers and contractors, employee and employer organisations, and the public in general.